Chat

 GanjaGecko

-GanjaGeckoanswered grow question 9 months ago
+GanjaGeckoanswered grow question a year ago

 Hi grüß dich.
 Ich kann mir gut vorstellen das sie zu viel Wasser hatten.
 Es sieht etwas danach aus.
 Wenn du nach dem umtopfen mit 10% gießt ist das zu viel.
 Der Topf ist noch nicht richtig durch gewurzelt und kann die Menge an Wasser nicht verarbeiten.
 Die ersten 2 Wochen reichen 50-100ml alle paar Tage.
 Wenn die lady ca 3-4 Wochen alt ist und in dem 3l steht kann man sie gut alle drei Tage mit 10% des Topfvolumens gießen.
 Wenn ich mal zu viel Wasser hatte, habe ich den Boden etwas belüftet.
 Dazu habe ich mit langem dünnen Draht von oben bis unten durchgestrichen.
 Vom mittleren Durchmesser bis nach außen sind so früh noch keine Wurzeln die man beschädigen kann.
 Wenn man ein paar mal in den Boden sticht und den Boden damit lockert und belüftet, kann der Boden wieder atmen.